Lord Claud Hamilton (1843–1925) Explained

 Royal Inniskilling Fusiliers

 Rt.
 Hon.
-Lord Claud John Hamilton (20 February 1843 – 26 January 1925) was a British Member of Parliament (MP) during the Victorian era, and a noted railway director.
+Lord Claud John Hamilton (20 February 1843 – 26 January 1925) was a British aristocrat, Member of Parliament (MP), and a noted railway director during the Victorian era.[1]

 Family and education

-Born the second son of James Hamilton, 2nd Marquess of Abercorn (later the 1st Duke of Abercorn) and his wife Lady Louisa Jane Russell, Hamilton was educated at Harrow School.[1]
+Lord Claud was born at the Priory in Stanmore, Middlesex,[2] the second son of James Hamilton, 2nd Marquess of Abercorn (later the 1st Duke of Abercorn) and his wife Lady Louisa Jane Russell, daughter of 6th Duke of Bedford.
+He was educated at Harrow School.[3]

 Military and political careers